Eelviny/fsmu.co.uk/_projects/okwasa-project.md

   **Moringa** is called **the Miracle Tree** and is very nutritious, and will supplement and improve the carbohydrate diet of the girls.

   ![]({{ site.baseurl }}/assets/images/7BCAB12E-C571-4F9E-B2E3-BB639E12B2F7.jpeg)
-* We are buying pots from the Babone Women’s Group - a craft group in the village- There are no tourists in this area of Uganda and therefore no market for their beautiful pots.
-We buy them at the price that we can sell them for in the UK - which means a fair price for the pot + extra so that they can diversify and develop other business ideas.
-Please get in touch if you would like one of these lovely pots by sending us a message on our Contact Page.

-Prices range from £7 - £12 depending on size.

 ![]({{ site.baseurl }}/assets/images/CBD34082-C034-4413-9B8C-E3CC20047DCA.jpeg)